CBD Oil Before / After Surgery Safe?Updated June 26, 2020, Published August 22, 2019 by Dr. Kirby

 The unregulated nature of CBD means that dosing has not been defined and that different brands offer a wide variety of strengths available for purchase.
 The current state of the CBD industry is like the wild west of supplements, and without truly scientific data, we must err on the side of caution.

 I encourage patients not to smoke anything before a procedure.
 Many patients falsely believe that smoking marijuana is a safer choice than cigarettes, which is not true—particularly when it comes to surgery.
 Smoke of any kind in the lungs can lead to respiratory distress, and marijuana itself can interfere with anesthesia, leading to a higher risk of pneumonia after surgery and a higher risk of airway emergencies.
-Much like nicotine, marijuana also causes delayed healing and poor scarring of your surgical sites.
+Much like nicotine, smoking marijuana before or after surgery delays the healing process and causes poor scarring of your surgical sites.
 If you live somewhere where marijuana is legal, edibles are a better choice for eliminating the respiratory problems, however, be sure not to eat past the allowed time before surgery.

 It’s crucial to be transparent with your physician; we’re not here to judge, but rather to keep you safe